Hemangiomas of Infancy

 Hemangiomas of Infancy are the most common vascular tumors in infants.
 These benign lesions usually have an initial phase of rapid growth from the first 6 to 8 months of life and after this they start to involute by themselves.

-One third of the hemangiomas will resolve by 3 year of age, one third by 6 years of age and the last third by 9 years of age.
+One third of the hemangiomas in infants will resolve by 3 year of age, one third by 6 years of age and the last third by 9 years of age.

 By the end of their involution these tumors can leave a faint mark or scar in the area were they were localized or a residual amount of superficial blood vessels.
 Depending on the body area they can have a medical significance for treatment or no treatment.

-Most of them grow in areas that do not interfere with other organs or cause disfigurement and just require observation by the doctor; but a small amount of them, for example, can grow in areas that interfere with:
+Most hemangiomas in infants grow in areas that do not interfere with other organs or cause disfigurement and just require observation by the doctor; but a small amount of them, for example, can grow in areas that interfere with:

 - vision (eyelids)